Glossary of Terms

 Permanent kidney failure requiring dialysis or a kidney transplant.

-During your Initial Enrollment Period, you have the right to buy any Medicare supplement policy available in your state.
+During your Open Enrollment Period (or Special Enrollment Period for those who qualify), you have the right to buy any Medicare supplement policy available in your state.
 An insurance company cannot deny you coverage or charge you more based on pre-existing conditions or because of a past or current health condition.

 Medicare supplement plans cannot be terminated by the insurance company unless you make false statements (material misrepresentation) to the insurance company, or don’t pay your premiums on time.
 Rates are subject to change.
 Any change will apply to all members of the same class insured under your plan who reside in your state.

-This is a joint Federal and state program that helps with medical costs for some people with limited income.
+This is a joint Federal and state program that helps with medical costs for some people with limited income and resources.
 Medicaid programs vary from state to state, but most health care costs are covered if you qualify for both Medicare and Medicaid.